Woman’s Biggest Husband Is The Moon

-She’ll want someone slow, doddering even, someone who takes too long to produce their card and is well into the trap before he bothers to beep.
-No-one following him.
+She’ll want someone slow, doddering even, someone who takes too long to produce their card and right at the gate before he bothers to beep.

 Beep.
-And she’s behind me.
+She’s behind me.
 Quick and expert.
 The nudge of thin winter padding against my back.
 I speed up graciously on the other side, allowing her to overtake.
 From her perspective, it was flawless.
-A minor turn as if to apologise, but no need.
-Perfect work.

 She’s very casual on the escalator.
-Waiting on the right as I descend on the left.
+Standing on the right as I descend on the left.
 Each step I approach is a better world of better detail.
-I find myself inhaling evenly, eyes closed, as if enriched, when I pass.
+I find myself inhaling slowly, eyes closed, as if enriched in my passing her.

 “Right now there are a million people in the air.”

-He doesn’t ask where, a holiday being a holiday.
-If they ever went anywhere the photographs tended to focus on other couples they met.
+He doesn’t ask where.
+If they ever went anywhere the photographs tended to focus on couples they met.
 Here’s the pair from Glasgow.
-Their son was in a submarine, but he took sick.
+Son was in a submarine but he took sick.